Product was successfully added to your shopping cart.

 After 30 minutes, stop stirring and allow the curds to settle to the bottom of the pot.
 This will take about 20 minutes.

 Pour the curds into a colander.
-Place the colander and curds back into your cheese pot and allow to drain for 15 minutes.
+Place the colander and curds back into the cheese pot and allow to drain for 15 minutes.

-Run a sink or basin full of 102°F water and place the pot and curds into it.
+Fill a sink or basin with 102°F water and place the pot and curds into it.
 Keeping the temperature of the curds right around 100°F, turn the slices every 15 minutes for the next 2 hours.
 This is the cheddaring process and will give your cheese its unique flavor and deliciousness.

 In 10 minutes, stir gently with your fingers or a wooden spoon.
 Repeat twice more.